1 of 5

 Infected fruit and flowers are often aborted or malformed

 Milk is probably the most trusted organic method of combating powdery mildew.
-Dilute it 1:10 and spray onto plant.
-Remove, prune out and destroy infected parts.
-Improve air circulation by thinning and pruning.
-Don't water plants from above.
+Dilute it 1:10 and spray onto the plant.
+Growing resistant cultivars of plants.

 Fungicides are rarely necessary to manage powdery mildew in a home garden but if you would like protect a special plant choose a fungicide which includes sulfur, lime-sulfur, neem oil, and potassium bicarbonate

-Powdery mildew requires living plant tissue to grow and either spend the winter as dormant infections on green tissue or as resting structures on plant debris and begin producing spores in the spring.
-These spores are carried to your plants via wind, insects, and splashing water.
+Powdery mildew requires living plant tissue to grow, and either spend the winter as dormant infections on green tissue or as resting structures on plant debris and begin producing spores in the spring.
+These spores are carried to plants via wind, insects, and splashing water.